simonhasan/asap-microbit-rover-lessons/_sources/lessons/lesson-02.md

 ## Opener

+Show students a TT motor and ask them to sketch it in their engineering design notebook, labeling as many parts as they can.
+This will help them become familiar with the motor’s structure and prepare them to design a bracket for it.

+---

+## Procedure

 ### **Objective 1: Analyze and Evaluate**

 - Distribute the TT motors, TT motor wheels, measuring tools, M3 bolts, and datasheets for the TT motors to the students.